Networking always has and will play a vital role in the banking world.

 - Look for opportunities to invite people in your network to collaborate with you.
 To give one quick example, maybe you’ve decided you’d like to run an event, so you give someone the option of co-hosting with you.

-In any investment banking job it can be relatively common for people to forget things unintentionally, so it’s important to have a good system.
+In any investment banking job, it can be relatively common for people to forget things unintentionally, so it’s important to have a good system.
 Made a promise?
 Document it and include automated reminders to ensure you follow through.

 Final Thoughts

-Despite financial modeling and the corporate finance toolkit being core focuses of the investment banking recruiting process, the truth is investment banking is a relationship business.
-Your network plays a critical role in not only discovering new opportunities for your company, but in being able to connect other people with the right opportunities for them.
-While there is no one template for being successful in the business, one commonality that many successful investment bankers share is a focus on proactively maintaining and growing their network.
+Your network plays a critical role in not only discovering new opportunities for your company but also in connecting other people with the right opportunities for them.
+While there is no single template for success in business, one commonality among successful investment bankers is a focus on proactively maintaining and growing their networks.

-It can often seem like you have too many contacts to manage but this is where having a robust CRM will work in your favor.
-An investment banking CRM will help you to manage your contacts and keep an overview of the relationship.
+It can often seem like you have too many contacts to manage, but a robust CRM will work in your favor.

 4Degrees is a seamless solution for investment banking relationship management – request a demo here today.